 But what good are those assets sitting in trailer yards if there's no one nearby to drive them?
-Your carrier's drivers should also be spread throughout the country in a way that matches your network.
+Drivers should also be spread throughout the country in a way that matches your network.
 While you certainly don't need every driver's address, asking your carrier for a map like the example below will help you better understand how they can adapt to your needs.

 If they don’t have the right equipment close to where you need it, how long will you have to wait?
 How much will that wait time cost you?
 Can you afford to leave your customers waiting?

 If you break it down that way, it could be worth paying more upfront to ensure capacity is at your fingertips when you need it.
-That synergy between your network and your carrier's network will help everything flow efficiently, which will help keep cost more in line despite the inflated rates we're seeing right now.
+That synergy between your network and your carrier's network will help everything flow efficiently, which will help keep costs in line despite inflated rates.

 Another piece of infrastructure to consider is warehousing facilities.
 You’ve probably had situations arise where you had overflow inventories and didn’t have a facility of your own to put it in.
 Was your carrier able to support you?
 Most of the cheapest freight companies won’t have those facilities.

 How many times has your freight been left stranded due to a breakdown?
-Chances are the age of the equipment could have been a part of the problem.
+Chances are the age of the equipment could have been part of the problem.
 Yes, newer equipment can run into issues, there’s no denying that.
-But chances are much higher with older equipment due to wear and tear.
+But chances of a truck breakdown are much higher with older equipment due to wear and tear.

 It doesn’t hurt to ask your carrier how old their equipment is, on average.
-Many of the low-cost carriers won’t invest in new equipment on a regular basis in order to keep costs down.
-This results in an older-than-average fleet of equipment on the road that a more reliable carrier may have retired because it wasn’t up to safety and reliability standards anymore.
+Many low-cost carriers won’t invest in new equipment on a regular basis in order to keep costs down.
+This results in an older-than-average fleet that a more reliable carrier may have retired because it wasn’t up to safety and reliability standards anymore.